alvations/usaarhat-repo/Modelling-W-Ken.md

 Build some LMs
 ====

-For the following exercises, the `txt.src` is the first 1000 line of the Europarl corpus, preprocessed with the methods we've learnt from https://github.com/alvations/usaarhat-repo/blob/master/MeeT-Moses.md
+For the following exercises, the `txt.src` is the first 1000 lines of the Europarl corpus, preprocessed with the methods we've learnt from https://github.com/alvations/usaarhat-repo/blob/master/MeeT-Moses.md

 Operators vs Parameters
 ----